SACAT can review certain decisions made under the Real Property Act 1886.

 - check that the time limit to apply has not passed.

-2. In the keyword field type the words ‘real property act’ and scroll down to select the correct application type.
+2. In the keyword field type the words ‘real property act’ as shown below.

 - uploading a copy of the decision with your online application